We are currently closed but we are still taking phone calls for emergencys!

-A crown is a cap that is placed over a tooth and held in place by dental adhesive or cement.
-Crowns are used for several reasons:
+A dental crown is a cap that is placed over a tooth and held in place by dental adhesive or cement.
+Dental crowns are used for several reasons:

 Crowns can be made from a variety of materials: plastic, ceramic or metal alloys.
 A combination of metal and ceramic is also possible to maximise strength and simulate the appearance of natural teeth.